Best Time Tracking Software for Professional Service Firms

 See how Magnetic can help you improve time tracking

 Magnetic's Timesheet Dashboard gives teams a clear view of where time is actually going.
-Track hours by task, phase and client, compare allocated vs. tracked time in real time and keep everything tied back to live projects.
+Track time by task, phase and client, compare allocated vs. tracked time in real time and keep everything tied back to live projects.

 2. Harvest